Vlad-Yarko/tags/.github/DISCUSSION_TEMPLATE/general.md

 ---

 ## Topic
-Write what you want to discuss.
+Write the main topic you want to discuss.

-## Details
+## Details (optional)
-Explain more context, background, or examples.
+Provide more context, background, examples, or links to help others understand.

-## Suggestions / Next steps
+## Suggestions / Next steps (optional)
-(Optional) What could be done next?
+What could be done next, or what feedback are you looking for?